sailfishos-mirror/bind9/doc/arm/logging-categories.rst

     Note: eventually ``named`` will have to stop treating such timeouts as due to :rfc:`1034` non-compliance and start treating it as plain packet loss.
 Falsely classifying packet loss as due to :rfc:`1034` non-compliance impacts DNSSEC validation, which requires EDNS for the DNSSEC records to be returned.

 ``general``
-    Catch-all for many things that still are not classified into categories.
+    A catch-all for many things that still are not classified into categories.

 ``lame-servers``
     Misconfigurations in remote servers, discovered by BIND 9 when trying to query those servers during resolution.